dOrgTech/LL-DAO/README.md

 2.  *Develop guidelines and software to automate the formation and maintenance of Limited Liability DAOs*

-       ⬜️ **Best practices guide** that addresses all research questions (Challenge Areas)
+       ⬜️ **Legal templates** for auto-generating and executing the required legal agreements.

-       ⬜️ **Legal templating framework** for generating and executing the required legal agreements
+       ⬜️ **DAO creation tool** that integrates the templating framework with existing DAO protocols to automate LL-DAO formation.

-       ⬜️ **DAO creation tool** that integrates the templating framework with existing DAO protocols to automate LL-DAO formation
+       ⬜️ **Best practices guide** that addresses all Challenge Areas.

 Challenge Areas
 ---------------